oslc-op/website/content/_index.md

 understand_data_title = "The Web of Data"

 understand_documents_1_image = "html-file.svg"
-understand_documents_1_paragraph = "The web uses documents, standardized to .html, to define web pages.
-Documents in the web use URLs as identifiers" understand_documents_1_note = "URL represented by" understand_documents_1_icon = "fa-link"
+understand_documents_1_paragraph = "The Web uses documents, represented in HTML, to define web pages.
+Documents on the Web use URLs as identifiers" understand_documents_1_note = "URL represented by" understand_documents_1_icon = "fa-link"

 understand_data_1_image = "rdf-file.svg"
-understand_data_1_paragraph = "The web uses data, standardized to .RDF, to define data in the web.
-Data in the web use URLs as identifiers" understand_data_1_note = "URL represented by" understand_data_1_icon = "fa-link"
+understand_data_1_paragraph = "The Web uses data, represented in RDF, to define data in the Web.
+Data on the Web use URLs as identifiers" understand_data_1_note = "URL represented by" understand_data_1_icon = "fa-link"